bmsherman/cublas/README.md

 Installation
 ------------

-First, CUDA and Autoconf should be installed.
-This has been tested with CUDA version 6.0.
+First, CUDA and Autoconf should be installed. cublas-0.2.1.0 has been tested with CUDA version 6.5.
 Additionally, you may need to add some CUDA directories to your `PATH` and `LD_LIBRARY_PATH` environment variables.